 A Callable Certificate of Deposit is an FDIC-insured time deposit with a bank or other financial institutions.
-Callable CDs can be redeemed by the issuer before its actual maturity date, within a specified time frame and call price.
-Like other regular CDs, a callable CD pays a fixed interest rate over its lifetime, and the interest rate is often higher than the regular CDs.
-However, the issuers of callable CDs own a call option on the CD and can call or redeem the deposit from you for the full amount before the maturity date.
+Callable CDs can be redeemed by the issuer before their actual maturity date, within a specified time frame and call price.
+Like other regular CDs, a callable CD pays a fixed interest rate over its lifetime.
+The interest rate is often higher than that of regular CDs.
+However, the issuers of callable CDs own a call option on the CD and can redeem the deposit from you before the maturity date.

 Important Terms Related to Callable CDs

 Here are some of the terms that are commonly used in the definition of callable certificate of deposit:

 The callable date is the date on which the issuer can call your certificate of deposit.
 The callable date may be as early as six months and can sometimes go up to two years.
 For example, if the callable date is six months, it means that the issuing bank may decide whether to call back the CD in six months and return the amount invested plus interest.
 Then, every six months after the callable date, the bank has the same option again.

 The term “maturity date” varies from the term “callable date.”
 The maturity date refers to the duration of time that the issuing bank can keep your money.
 In essence, the longer the maturity date is in the future, the higher the interest rate that its holders will earn.
 For example, an investor may buy a two-year callable certificate of deposit that has a maturity of 10 years.
 It means that an investor has two years before the issuer redeems the CD.
 However, the actual amount of time that you must commit your money in the investment is 10 years.
 The maturity date can go even higher, to 15 years and 20 years, depending on the issuer.

 How Callable Certificates of Deposit Work